3-Day Water Fast: Benefits, Risks, and Safety Guide

 • Potentially reduce cancer and neurodegenerative disease risk

-2. Rapid Fat Loss and Body Composition Changes
+2. Fat Loss and Body Composition Changes

 3. Improved Metabolic Health